5 More Slack IPO Learnings to Shape their Stock Price

 This must be one of many enhancements coming to Slack, especially with recent news surrounding security flaws in other team collaboration platforms.

 Rivals Cisco and Microsoft have often been portrayed as having the one up against Slack when it comes to security.

 As Slack takes aim at enterprises, further enhancing security is sure to be an area of focus.

 EKM augments existing security features by giving customers control over the encryption keys used to encrypt files and messages within their workspace.

-2019 has already seen Slack introduce some security features and additional functionality:
+2019 had already seen Slack introduce plenty of security features and additional functionality:

 - Dark mode for mobile

 - Faster import speeds